 Racial Equity includes addressing structural racism through intentional social and system conditions such as intersectionality, partnership and pluralism.
-Learn how to engage, partner and be led by People of Color interested in mental health equity in your Organizational Networks, Board of Directors, C-Suite and Staff.
+Learn how to engage, partner and be led by Black, Indigenous, People of Color interested in mental health equity in your Organizational Networks, Board of Directors, C-Suite and Staff.

 The first step in any meaningful mental health systems transformation process is to involve the people who are directly impacted.
-Learn about the steps and strategies of trauma-informed community organizing and leadership towards health equity outcomes.
+Learn about the steps and strategies of trauma-informed community organizing and leadership towards racial equity outcomes.

-Learn how to Discover Leadership., not just develop it, for mental health and health equity.
+Learn how to Discover Leadership., not just develop it, for mental health and racial equity.
 This means seeing what leadership capacities already exist within ourselves as well as in our community.
 The leadership we need is already out there.
 We need to learn how to see it.

 States, territories, local governmental units, health systems and community based organizations across the globe are integrating peer support providers into their systems.
 Be confident that Chacku offers a deep understanding of the most cutting edge practices of recovery-focused systems.
 Support is designed to help systems and agencies to develop a strategy, invest in peer run organizations, as well as recruit, retain, and supervise people in recovery in a variety of peer support roles.